redhat-openstack/website/source/uncategorized/workarounds.html.md

 Switching this to auth_uri=<http://127.0.0.1:5000/v2.0> removes these errors and allows stacks to autoscale.

-Note: IP address needs to be set to the machine running the Heat API, not necessarily 127.0.0.1
+Note: IP address needs to be set to the machine running the Keystone API, not necessarily 127.0.0.1

 ### heat-engine fail to start